 Kenneth C. Patrick Visitor Center

-The Kenneth C. Patrick Visitor Center is 30 minutes from Bear Valley on Drakes Beach off of Sir Frances Drake Blvd.
+The Kenneth C. Patrick Visitor Center is thirty minutes from Bear Valley on Drakes Beach off of Sir Frances Drake Boulevard.

-Special Event: Annual Sand Sculpture Contest, Labor Day Sunday.
+Special Event: Annual Sand Sculpture Contest on the Saturday before Labor Day weekend.